Always check my Lightfoot store to see what I have in stock.

 Summertime Dream and the Greatest Shipwreck Song Ever Written

 Big news!
 Summertime Dream to be released on audiophile vinyl.
-Read more here.
+Read more and buy here.

 Review of Gordon Lightfoot "Summertime Dream" Album